 Clara: I don’t know if it is possible or the logistics but I would like to try to incorporate trips outside the orphanage to be able to show them something new and create a new experience.

-The students’ enthusiasm is, and remains, a critical element of success at Trinity and in our graduates' careers.
+The students’ enthusiasm is, and remains, a critical element of success at Trinity and in our graduates’ careers.
 Kid Companions clearly has been giving service to the community through programs with the St. Benedict Children’s Home and the Bread of Life Orphanage.
-Their undeniable dedication to the children has fueled a great relationship which will continue to take both groups happily into the future.
+Their undeniable dedication to the children has fueled a great relationship that will continue to take both groups happily into the future.